seanox/aspect-js/manual/datasource.md

     Single-Page Applications (SPAs) and Micro-Frontends.
 This application runtime extends the declarative nature of HTML with Expression Language, reactive rendering, additional declarative attributes, Model-View-Controller
-    (MVC), view-model binding, events, interceptors, resource bundles, an immutable NoSQL DataSource, an integrated test environment, and more.
+    (MVC), view-model binding, events, interceptors, resource bundles, an immutable XML data source, an integrated test environment, and more.
   </p>
   <a href="https://github.com/seanox/aspect-js">read more</a>
   ]]>